mousepawmedia/devdocs/network/source/setup_linux/about.rst

 Linux kernel itself and add each piece manually, but the rest of us like to have a starting place.
 That's one of the reasons we use Ubuntu-based distros.

-The most common distro at MousePaw Media is **Ubuntu** itself.
-It's unique, friendly, and very easy-to-use.
-It takes about 15 minutes to get used to Ubuntu, no matter what your computer experience level.

-The second most common distro is **Linux Mint**, which looks a lot like Windows 7 in its layout, but is still based on Ubuntu.
-It's highly customizable, so you can make it look and act the way you want.
+The most common distro at MousePaw Media is **Ubuntu MATE**, which can be customized to suit your tastes, whether you prefer the feel of Windows XP, macOS, Ubuntu Unity, classic GNOME, or something entirely different.

+Optionally, you may choose the polished, modern **Ubuntu**, which uses the **GNOME 3** desktop environment.
+It's a unique desktop environment, which can be learned in a period of about fifteen minutes, regardless of your computer experience level.

 Other options include...

-- **elementaryOS**: Perfect for Apple lovers.
-- **Ubuntu MATE**: Offers a simple and customizable interface.
 - **Kubuntu**: Packed with cool graphical effects and customization.
+- **Linux Mint**: A polished, easy to use option which resembles Windows 7.
 - **Lubuntu**: A lightweight option for slower machines.
+- **Ubuntu Budgie**: A modern option, which resembles Windows 10 in many ways.
 - **Xubuntu**: A lighter, Apple-like system.

 We'll get to the process of selecting and downloading an operating system